pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/10.png"/>
 </p>

-Now, you can run to check the status of your VM and TPU:
+Now, you can run the following command to check the status of your VM and TPU:

 ```
 ctpu status